slinkp/practical-deep-learning-fastai/README.md

 **Security footgun**

-The book asks you to copy/paste your Kaggle API key into a notebook.
+The book chapter 9 asks you to copy/paste your Kaggle API key into a notebook.
 I had to remember to manually wipe it out before saving the notebook to github.
 Yuck.